apache/sdap-nexus/docs/collections.rst

       - var3
     config:
       earthdata:
+        edl_username: <username>  # Can be omitted here in favor of setting the EDL_USERNAME environment variable
+        edl_password: <password>  # Can be omitted here in favor of setting the EDL_PASSWORD environment variable
         endpoint: </s3Credentials URL>

 The ``config.aws`` and ``config.earthdata`` schemas are the same when using the ``datasets/add`` and ``datasets/update`` endpoints.